opencypher/cypherdb/src/content/docs/developer-guide/join-order-hint.md

 description: Join order hints that allow users to enforce a specific join order
 ---

-`HINT` is an optional clause, available since Kuzu 0.5.0 and upward, that allows you to enforce a specific query plan for some of your queries.
+`HINT` is an optional clause, available since CypherDB 0.5.0 and upward, that allows you to enforce a specific query plan for some of your queries.
 Specifically, you can explicitly declare the join order and/or sometimes the join algorithm used by the system.